AIRCRAFT CHARTER CONSUMER GUIDE

 Safety, security, convenience and productivity are key reasons why individuals and companies choose on-demand air travel for personal and business travel.
 Air charter flights operate on the passenger’s schedule, allowing considerable flexibility.
 With the ability to fly in and out of more than 5,000 public use airports in the United States – more than 100 times that of the airlines – air charter provides convenient access to your destination.
-And air charter is a safe mode of transportation.
+And air charter is a safe mode of transportation asper our aircraft charter consumer guide.

 Even with all the benefits air charter provides, it also is true that not all air charter operators can or will meet your specific wants and needs.
 You must become an educated air charter consumer.
-A general understanding of what questions to ask and what answers to expect will assist you in your effort to choose a charter operator that will provide the aircraft and service level you require and deserve.
+A general understanding of what questions to ask and what answers to expect will assist you in your effort to choose a charter operator that will provide the aircraft and service level you require and deserve as per our aircraft charter consumer guide.

 This NBAA guide serves as a basic introduction to aircraft charter.
 It provides a high-level overview of the aircraft charter industry and the Federal Aviation Administration’s (FAA’s) involvement in establishing regulations and overseeing charter operations.
-The guide also provides you with tools you may customize and use to pre-screen charter operators and charter brokers to obtain competitive quotes for charter flights.
+The guide also provides you with tools you may customize and use to pre-screen charter operators and charter brokers to obtain competitive quotes for charter flights as per our aircraft charter consumer guide.

 Because each consumer has different needs and requirements, there is not necessarily only one correct answer to the pre-screen questions that NBAA recommends consumers ask charter operators or charter brokers.
 However, when screening multiple operators, you will be able to obtain an apples-to-apples comparison.
 Some answers will be straightforward and intuitive, others will require aviation knowledge and expertise.
 The introduction you receive via this guide will help in many areas, yet first-time charter consumers might consider working closely with an aviation expert for aircraft charter needs.
 For example, if your company operates an aircraft for its business, we recommend you consult with the flight department manager or chief pilot, who can help you select a charter operator for your on-demand air transportation needs.